jiyt17/IDA-VLM/README.md

 - [x] Release code.
 - [x] Release benchmark images, tuning data.
-- [ ] Release model weights and easy start.
+- [x] Release model weights and easy start.

 We have three main contributions: [MM-ID](./mm-id/), [tuning data construction](./ID_reference_data/) and [model training](./model).

 In [MM-ID](./mm-id/), we introduce the task format and evaluation methods.
 [ID_reference_data](./ID_reference_data/) contains the processing code for producing instruction tuning data.
 [Model](./model/) includes training and inference code, which is based on Qwen-VL-Chat.

-For a quickstart, you need download images of MM-ID and model weights, to complete instruction task with ID inference.
+For a quickstart, you need download images of MM-ID (or prepare ID images and test images of your own) and model weights, to complete instruction task with ID inference, detailed in [Model](./model/).

 # License